Stratus clouds tend to be featureless, low altitude clouds that cover the sky in a blanket of white or grey.

 Stratus clouds form in calm, stable conditions when gentle breezes raise cool, moist air over colder land or ocean surfaces.
 These clouds can exist in a variety of thicknesses and are sometimes opaque enough to darken days, allowing for little light to pass through.

 What weather is associated with stratus clouds?

-Stratus are usually accompanied by little to no rainfall, however if they are thick enough they can produce light drizzle.
+Stratus is usually accompanied by little to no rainfall but if it is thick enough, it can produce light drizzle.
 This drizzle can also fall in the form of light snow if cold enough.

 How do we categorise stratus clouds?